csarraud/ShinobiWeapon/README.md

 - Throwable weapons :
     - Basic Kunai : this kunai hasn't special power, just throw it on mob to inflict damage.
     - Minato's Kunai : works exactly like basic kunai, but has a special power.
 Look in this direction after you threw it, then press the first power key bind and you'll be teleported to this position.
+    - Shuriken : this shuriken hasn't special power, just throw it on mob to inflict damage.

 - Recipes :
     - Basic Kunai recipe